splunk/ansible-role-for-splunk/testing/README.md

 Secrets are loaded as an Ansible inventory source, making them available as regular variables.
 None of these files are committed to the repository.

 ## Web terminal (password-protected)
-After `./testing/run-tests.sh infra:setup`, a local web terminal is exposed at `http://localhost:3000/ttyd`.
+After running `./testing/run-tests.sh setup` followed by `./testing/run-tests.sh infra:setup`, a web terminal is exposed at `http://localhost:3000/ttyd`.
 - Auth is enabled (`ansible:<password>`).
 - The password is in `testing/.secrets/ansible_password`.